martinbudden/Library-MultiWiiSerialProtocol/README.md

 ## License Information

-This library is a port (modification) of the Blackbox implementation in Betaflight (which itself was a port of the Cleanflight implementation).
+This library is a port (modification) of the MultiWii Serial Protocol implementation in Betaflight (which itself was a port of the Cleanflight implementation).

 Both Betaflight and Cleanflight are licensed under the GNU GPL